-- Support for the University Student Researcher to spend a significant fraction of the year at Los Alamos.
-GRA support and travel for a ~16-week stay at LANL cost ~\$35-40K.
+- 1. Support for the University Student Researcher to spend a significant fraction of the year at Los Alamos.
+GRA support and travel for a ~16-week stay at LANL cost ~\$45K.
 Note that the student can be at LANL at any time(s) during the year, and while summers are typical, we encourage other times as much as possible.
 Preferred by CSES would be a spring or fall timeframe. - 2.
-Support for the Los Alamos PI to devote a significant fraction of their time to the collaborative research project and student mentoring (~\$10-15K).

-- 3. Support for the Los Alamos PI to visit the university for periods of 1-2 weeks/year (~\$10K travel). - 4.
-Support to the University PI to visit LANL for periods of 1-2 weeks/year (~\$10K travel).
+Support for the Los Alamos PI to devote a significant fraction of their time to the collaborative research project and student mentoring (~\$10-15K). - 3.
+Support for the Los Alamos PI to visit the university for periods of 1-2 weeks/year and support to the University PI to visit LANL for periods of 1-2 weeks/year (~\$10K travel). - 4.
+CSES Scholars Addendum for extended visits/sabbaticals (up to 30K, negotiable but dependent on available funding)

-The individual funding items are negotiable with a total cap for this program not to exceed \$70K/year of LDRD-type funding.
+The individual funding items are negotiable with a total cap for the above not to exceed \$70K/year of LDRD-type funding.